tbastos/lift/README.md

 ## Features
 - Tasks and dependencies are concisely written as Lua functions and can run in parallel.
-- Transparent multitasking based on coroutines and _asynchronous I/O_ (using [libuv]).
+- Transparent multitasking based on coroutines and _asynchronous I/O_ backed by [libuv].
-- Diagnostics engine for high-quality error reporting, tracing and testing.
+- Diagnostics engine for high-quality error reporting, testing and tracing.
 - Composable command-line interfaces based on command hierarchies.
 - Scoped configuration system that gets values from the CLI, environment and Lua files.
 - General-purpose [LPeg]-based parsing and AST manipulation framework.
 - Text templating engine with support for embedded Lua, partials and indentation.
 - Modular, extensible architecture with plugins.